iOS 11: Subtitle and Promotional Text Fields Usage Breakdown

 3. Top 50 vs Top 200 Comparison

-According to Statista, the “Games” category remains the most popular App Store category (January 2018) with a share of 25% of active apps.
-It is also the category that has highest percentage of apps with both Subtitle and Promotional text.
+According to Statista, the Games Category remains the most popular App Store category (January 2018) with a share of 25% of active apps.
+It is also the category that has the highest percentage of apps with both subtitle and promotional text.

-Don’t forget that you can use AppTweak to audit, optimize and monitor your app’s metadata.
-Our ASO reports allow you to spy on your competitors metadata and easily your app to theirs.
+You can use AppTweak to audit, optimize, and monitor your app’s metadata.
+Our ASO reports allow you to spy on your competitors’ metadata and easily compare your app with theirs.